azizolim/azizolim/README.md

 - 👋 Hi, I’m @azizolim
 - 👀 I’m interested in GAMEDEV
-- 🌱 I’m currently learning C#and UNITY
+- 🌱 I’m currently working with C# and UNITY
-- 💞️ I’m looking to collaborate on IDLE projects
-- 📫 How to reach me azizolimwow@gmail.com
+- 📫 How to reach me azizolimwow@gmail.com or https://t.me/azizolim by this link

 <!---
 azizolim/azizolim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.